EXPLORE THE EXCITEMENT OF SILENCE

 Hotel Pickup(Where you are staying) – Imjingak – Bridge of reedom – the 3rd tunnel – DMZ exhibition hall – Dora observatory -

-Dora station – Ginseng center/amethyst center – drop off(city hall & Itaewon)
+Dora station – Ginseng center/amethyst center – drop off(Seoul city hall Only )

 ① Hotel Pickup(Where you are staying)